 It is important that you have something comfortable.
 It starts out cold because it’s very early.
 They rent out jackets.
 If no rain happens most likely you will take off those jackets 30 minutes in the trek.
 Your body will generate enough heat by keeping busy.

 Make sure you can move your legs freely as at some parts the inclination can be steep.
 So if your knee cannot move up a lot, wear something else.
-Some people bring a tripod, heavy camera, this makes your hike a bit more challenging.
+Some people bring a tripod, heavy camera, which makes your hike a bit more challenging.
 Think about it before you bring it.

 When I went, it was not raining, the guide explained that it was lucky.
 So when it rains a jacket or appropriate clothes it is handy.

 The Mount Batur sunrise trek divided into different phases

 The first part is the easiest.
 There is little inclination (going up).
 This is the part where you are going past the farmlands of Kintamani.
-The have Jackfruit trees, tomato plants, and 2 temples.
+They have Jackfruit trees, tomato plants, and 2 temples.

 The second part is when you are in a forested area with pine trees and trees that grow in more colder environments.
 During the night it is pitch black but you will have flashlights.
 It is actually pretty cool and nice to walk here.

 When you reach this point, congratulations, you are about 25% complete of the Mount Batur Sunrise Trek.
 It’s only going to be harder.
-From this point on they offer a motorbike ride to the second checkpoint.
+From this point on they offer a motorbike ride to the second checkpoint for IDR 250.000.

 You also have a choice to go to the toilet (for 10k IDR).
 The second checkpoint also has two toilets.
 These are just like outhouses.
 Just so you know that they are available.
 I haven’t used it but I can imagine it’s not as clean as the one in the hotels.

 From the first checkpoint, you can choose the right trail which is much harder and challenging.
 If you are an experienced hiker and in good condition and up for it, take the route.
 The easy way is not that easy but doable.